Kong Kenan: Other adventures

+In Action Comics Issue 983, Kenan assisted Superman, Supergirl, Lex Luthor, and Superwoman fight off General Zod, Cyborg Superman, Eradicator, and Mongul.
+Kenan made a cameo appearance during Doomsday Clock helping Superman fight off Black Adam's forces.
 Kenan later helps Superman deal with a villain called Prophecy and assists Supergirl in dealing with the Fatal Five.
 When Kenan returns to America to pose for pictures he crosses paths with Deathstroke and successfully takes him down in order to bring him to China.

 While Superman is away from Metropolis, Kenan protects the city when a mechanical dragon from LexCorp goes haywire.
 Kenan receives help from Connor Hawke but when Connor's jar of kimchi is destroyed, Kenan retrieves pao cai from China to replace the dish and has dinner with Connor's Korean family.